hwd404/FOLD-R-PP/README.md

     for r in rule_set:
         print(r)
 </code>
+The training process can be started with <pre> python3 main.py </pre>.
 An answer set program that is compatible with s(CASP) is listed as below.
 <code>

 	% breastw dataset (699, 10).